Composite values of shifted exponentials

 We wish to estimate the quantity

 We split

-We now present a general bound for the contribution of a single $m$ to the first sum in \eqref{e91}.
-This is the only part of the paper where Conjecture \ref{hyp} is put into use.
+We now present a general bound for the contribution of a single $m$ to the first sum in~\eqref{e91}.
+This is the only part of the paper where Hypothesis~\ref{hyp} is put into use.